gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 ## Motivation

-Today, [Etcd-druid](https://github.com/gardener/etcd-druid) mainly acts as an etcd cluster provisioner(creation, maintenance and deletion).
-In future, capabilities of etcd-druid will be enhanced via [etcd-member](https://github.com/gardener/etcd-druid/blob/8ac70d512969c2e12e666d923d7d35fdab1e0f8e/docs/proposals/04-etcd-member-custom-resource.md) proposal by providing it access to a much more detailed information about each etcd cluster member.
-While we enhance the reconciliation and monitoring capabilities of etcd-druid, it still lacks an ability to provide an easy-to-use hook to trigger `out-of-band` tasks on an existing etcd cluster.
+Today, [etcd-druid](https://github.com/gardener/etcd-druid) mainly acts as an etcd cluster provisioner (creation, maintenance and deletion).
+In the future, capabilities of etcd-druid will be enhanced via [etcd-member](https://github.com/gardener/etcd-druid/blob/8ac70d512969c2e12e666d923d7d35fdab1e0f8e/docs/proposals/04-etcd-member-custom-resource.md) proposal by providing it access to much more detailed information about each etcd cluster member.
+While we enhance the reconciliation and monitoring capabilities of etcd-druid, it still lacks the ability to allow users to invoke `out-of-band` operations on an existing etcd cluster.

 There are new learnings while operating etcd clusters at scale.
-It has been observed that we regularly need capabilities to trigger `out-of-band` tasks which are out of the purview of a regular etcd reconciliation run.
-Many of these tasks are a multi-step process and doing it manually is error-prone even if an operator follows a well-written step-by-step guide.
-Thus there is a need to automate these tasks to alleviate mistakes.
+It has been observed that we regularly need capabilities to trigger `out-of-band` tasks which are outside of the purview of a regular etcd reconciliation run.
+Many of these tasks are multi-step processes, and performing them manually is error-prone, even if an operator follows a well-written step-by-step guide.
+Thus, there is a need to automate these tasks.
 Some examples of an `on-demand/out-of-band` operations:

-* Recover from a permament quorum loss.
+* Recover from a permanent loss of quorum in the etcd cluster.
 * Trigger an on-demand full/delta snapshot.
 * Trigger an on-demand snapshot compaction.
 * Trigger an on-demand [maintenance of etcd cluster](https://etcd.io/docs/v3.4/op-guide/maintenance/).